anacarolRicciardi/Data_Governance/README.md

-# PostgreSQL Data Governance Notebooks
+# PostgreSQL Data Governance and Privacy Techniques

-This repository contains Jupyter notebooks that demonstrate key principles of **Data Governance** using **PostgreSQL**.
-The examples cover database management, user access control, and best practices for securing sensitive data.
+This repository contains Jupyter notebooks that demonstrate various **data governance and privacy techniques** using **PostgreSQL**.
+The examples cover database management, user access control, pseudonymization, perturbation, suppression, and other privacy-preserving techniques.

 ## 📌 Notebooks Included

-### 1️⃣ **PostgreSQL Data Governance - English Version**
+### 1️⃣ **PostgreSQL Data Governance - Auto DB Creation**
    - Automatically creates a PostgreSQL database if it does not exist.
    - Manages user roles and privileges.
    - Implements access control for a `patients` table.